mavas/tensorflow-certificate/README.md

 ### Disclaimer

-- While indeed this document might come across as having the features of a study guide, it is indeed instead being specifically tailored for any prospective employer who wants to hire me for a job in the near future.
-At least that's the original intent, and that's the way it's presented.
-No it's not at all specifically intended to aid potential test-takers of the certification exam.
-Humerously though, it practically is a study guide.
-- I've also dealt with lesser known but still officially-supported high-level GitHub repositories on the official GitHub TensorFlow project page.
-Good developers know the difference between this URL and this directory, with all of the plentiful and beautiful TensorFlow projects. https://github.com/tensorflow/models/blob/master/research/object_detection/README.md, graphics, gan, datasets, models, tensorboard, probability.  **NONE** of these repositories are covered by the exam.
+- I've also dealt with lesser known but still officially-supported high-level GitHub repositories on the official GitHub TensorFlow project page.  https://github.com/tensorflow/models/blob/master/research/object_detection/README.md, graphics, gan, datasets, models, tensorboard, probability.  **None** of these repositories are covered by the exam.

 - [TensorFlow Without A PhD](https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd/) is personally recommended GitHub repository I recommend going through to not only prepare for the exam (it coincidently-enough has some content that overlaps with the exam's contents), but is just awesome in and of itself.
 It's of high quality too.
+There's **some** overlap between the exam and this course.